Create an auto resizing image widget with GTK3 and Python

 The first thing is creating a base

-GdkPixbuf.Pixbuf to store the original image, then tell the widget what to do by connecting to the
+GdkPixbuf.Pixbuf to store the original image, create a cairo surface from that image and then tell the widget what to do inside the

 This will in turn find out the size at which it wants to be rendered.